liawesomesaucer/100ui-showcase/README.md

 * If you run into any issues, double check that you've completed all the steps so far correctly, or reach out to someone for help.
 * Also make sure the `config.js` is edited properly to match your files.

-Now would also be a good time to make any HTML/CSS changes needed to make your version of this showcase stand out.
+Now would also be a good time to make any content changes needed to make your version of this showcase stand out.
 Make sure to change the name to your own!
+* For CSS changes (through SASS), head to the [developers](#developers) setup with Gulp.

 #### Deploying your files
 Let's make a commit and push your files.
 Run this in your terminal: